isomerpages/sndgo-corp/_about-smart-nation/pillars-of-a-smart-nation.md

 ---
-title: "Pillars of A Smart Nation "
+title: "Pillars of a Smart Nation "
 permalink: /about-smart-nation/pillars-of-smart-nation
 ---

 # Three Pillars of a Smart Nation

 Singapore has set its sights on becoming a world-class, tech-driven city-state.
 It is transforming itself to become a Smart Nation, harnessing technology to transform how its people and businesses live, work and play.